YowSiaoKang/tp/docs/UserGuide.md

 ### Adding a volunteer: `add`

-Adds a volunteer to the volunteer contacts.
+Never lose count of your volunteers :muscle:, add a volunteer to your volunteer contacts.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL [a/AVAILABILITY]… [t/TAG]…​`
-- NAME
+- NAME :abc:
   - Only accepts spaces and alphanumeric characters.
   - Does not allow for duplication.
 You will be not allowed to add 2 volunteers with the 'same' name. the following points will explain what is considered 'same'.
   - For flexibility, upper and lower cases are considered distinct. <br>
   e.g. `Bob` and `bob` are considered 2 different entities.
   - The number of spaces entered will be registered. <br>
   e.g. `John[space]Doe` is different from `John[space][space]Doe`.
-- PHONE_NUMBER
+- PHONE_NUMBER :1234:
   - Only accepts numbers.
   - Must be at least 3 digits in length.
   - Does not allow for duplication.
-- EMAIL
+- EMAIL :symbols:
   - Format: `[local-part]@[domain-name]`
   - local-part:
     - Accepts special characters `+_.-` in addition to alphanumeric characters.